 When it comes to level measurement, sensors act as either contact or non-contact instruments.
 For contact sensors, you can have float level switches, conductive level switches, vibrating forks – the list goes on.
 These usually cost less than non-contact level transmitters but have fewer features.

 However, some applications need to avoid contact between the measuring instrument and the product, so non-contact devices make more sense.
-For these, we have three main types:
+For this, we have three main types:

 So without further ado, let’s see how each works so you can choose the one that fits your application best.